Chahat08/tkinter_temp_converter/README.md

 # tkinter_temp_converter
-A simple degrees Fahrenheit to Celsius temperature converter made using Python's Tkinter module!
+A simple degrees Fahrenheit to Celsius (and vice-versa!) temperature converter made using Python's Tkinter module!